 Springwater Creek will be reconnected to its historic channel, which was blocked by a small landslide.
 Thirty logs will also be placed at 13 sites in the stream channel Previously, this stream had provided habitat for juvenile salmon and steelhead to spend the winter, out of danger from the fast moving water in the Sandy River.
 Log jams slow stream velocity, create resting areas, scour deep pools, offer cover for fish, increase nutrients, and provide homes for aquatic insects eaten by the fish.

-- Logs will be placed in the stream channel using a helicopter starting in mid to late July.
+- Logs will be placed in the stream channel using a helicopter on July 31, and August 1-2.

 - Site construction and restoration will take place from July 17 through the first week of August.